 We saw several demonstrations of impressive new technology.
 Windows 10 promises to provide the right balance between the familiar features of Win7 and new features from Win8.
 In other words, while live tiles will be there, so will the familiar Start Menu.

 There are some impressive new security features in Win10 too.
 Joe Belfiore, Corporate Vice President, Operating Systems Group at Microsoft, logged into his PC just looking into the camera.
 Facial recognition can replace passwords and keep your device and data more secure.
 Windows 10 has a new Device Guard and Device Leakage Protection that shows how Microsoft is serious about protecting devices, apps, files, and identities.

 Windows 10 will include the new Microsoft Edge browser with Cortana built-in.
 Office and Skype will be available on all platforms because they are universal Windows apps with adaptive UIs.
 A highly anticipated feature of Office 2016 is the ability to co-create from Desktop Word as well as online.
 The Microsoft HoloLens looks like a real game-changer and I’m excited to see where that takes us.

 Around the conference halls and in the sessions, it’s nice to bump into old friends from the SharePoint community but also nice to meet new friends from the other communities represented.
-With so many attendees, you can imagine the crowds moving from one session to the next and filing in for meals.
-But it all seems to work and there is lots to learn.
+With so many attendees, you can imagine the crowds moving from one session to the next and filling in for meals.
+But it all seems to work and there is a lot to learn.